Please participate in a Post-Drug Syndrome Survey

 Submissions are recorded individually and aggregate data can be isolated by a variety of factors, including per-substance, at the analysis stage.

-Yes, you will be able to soon.
-There will soon be a second survey accessible through the forum that will allow patients to report therapeutic outcomes, as well as notable responses to things not taken for therapeutic relief of their post-drug symptoms.
-This will also contain a reporting system for test results, and be continually editable should you have experience with a new therapy or recieve a new test result.
+Yes, separately to the main survey we have developed further systems for data reporting.
+A therapeutic reporting system is accessible through the forum that allows patients to report therapeutic outcomes, as well as notable responses to things not taken for therapeutic relief of their post-drug symptoms.
+A further system for reporting clinical test results is also provided, and can be continually editable should you have experience with a new therapy or recieve a new test result.

 Please make a forum topic for speculation or theoretical discussions.
 This is not suitable or relevant data for the survey.